lhzsantana/leaf-airflow-operator/README.md

 # Leaf Airflow Operator

 A custom Apache Airflow operator and hook to interact with the Leaf Agriculture API.
+Lear more here: https://learn.withleaf.io/docs/

 ## Features
 - Satellite field creation